 In 2014 a grant of 2,250 euros was awarded to two European freelance journalists: Maria Delaney from Ireland for her story proposal on Systematic BRCA Screening and to Prune Antoine from France for her proposal to write an article on the long-terms effects on having been treated for and survived paediatric cancer.

-Maria Delaney’s article appears in Issue 67 of Cancer World and was also published in Ars Technica.
+Maria Delaney’s article, Who should we screen for the BRCA gene? appears in Issue 67 of Cancer World and was also published in Ars Technica.

 Prune Antoine’s article, Rerouted, not derailed: resuming a young life after cancer appeared in Cancer World 68.